 Please realize that although this guide contains all of the information available at the time of publishing, it is impossible for any single resource to answer all of your questions.
-Your peer adviser will email additional information throughout the semester.
-Please contact the Center for International Education (CIE) staff, your peer adviser, and past program participants with your specific questions.
-You should also make use of the additional written and web resources listed towards the end of this guide.
+Your peer advisor will email additional information throughout the semester.
+Please contact the Center for International Education (CIE) staff, your peer advisor, and past program participants with your specific questions.